vin136/Solar-forcast/literature_survey.md

 **comment**

-Seems overly complex and moreover for segmentation they used non-ml algo(Hybrid Thresholding Algorithm) to generate ground truth labels.
+- Seems overly complex and moreover for segmentation they used non-ml algo(Hybrid Thresholding Algorithm) to generate ground truth labels.
 Typically,more data would compensate for the need of auxillary loss.

+- `Pre-train and finetune`: Popular paradigm in modern deep learning.
+Maybe we can make a pre-trained net(say on NREL dataset) and present the effect of pre-training.

 **Aside**
 2. Key Problem: Not being able to use the same metric(non-differentiable) for the loss.(NO one did this to my knowledge)